helvm/helma/docs/README.md

 FOR everyone
 WHO want to run esoteric languages
-THE HelMA IS a Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell THAT is an Evaluator and an Interpreter for Esoteric Languages (EsoAutomata)
+THE HelMA IS a Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell THAT is an Automaton and an Interpreter for Esoteric Languages (EsoAutomata)
 ```

 ## Features